 Nerf Gun Game #5: Alien

 This is the most popular game in our house.
-It’s frequently selected for family play time.
-I’ve even seen my kids join together and play it on their own during free time.
+It’s frequently selected for family playtime.
+I’ve even seen my kids join together and play it during free time, even without my husband and myself.

-One person is the alien at the beginning of the game.
-This person’s goal is to turn all the humans into aliens.
+Start the game by declaring one person an alien.
+This person’s goal is to turn all the humans (the other players) into aliens.
 They do this by shooting them with Nerf darts.

 If you are an alien and you get shot by a human, you must return to your home base before you can shoot again.

-But, aliens can’t last long in earth’s atmosphere.
+But aliens can’t last long in Earth’s atmosphere.
 So, after five minutes, they must retreat.
 If any humans remain after five minutes, the humans win.
-Otherwise, the aliens win.
+Otherwise, the aliens do.

 Variations: